DSR-RHIT/me447-visualizing-data/cm/cm201_strip-plot.md

 <img src="cm201_strip-plot_files/figure-gfm/unnamed-chunk-20-1.png" width="70%" style="display: block; margin: auto;" />

-We can label the data directly using `geom_text()`, manualling selecting te coordinates of the text and matching the text color by sex.
+We can label the data directly using `geom_text()`, manually selecting the coordinates of the text and matching the text color by sex.
 Then the legend can be omitted using the `legend.position` argument.

 ``` r